An Attentive Survey of Attention Models: Attention Model

 \textbf{Key idea}: AM aims at mitigating these challenges by allowing the decoder to access the entire encoded input sequence \(\displaystyle \{h_1, h_2, ..., h_T \} \).
 The central idea is to induce attention weights \(\displaystyle \alpha \) over the input sequence to prioritize the set of positions where relevant information is present for generating the next output token.

 \textbf{Usage of attention}: The corresponding encoder-decoder architecture with attention is shown in Figure \ref{fig:image1}(b).
-The attention block in the architecture is responsible for automatically learning the attention weights \(\displaystyle \alpha_{ij} \), which capture the relevance between \(\displaystyle h_i \) (the encoder hidden state, which we refer to as candidate state) and \(\displaystyle s_j \) (the decoder hidden state, which we refer to as query state).
+The attention block in the architecture is responsible for automatically learning the attention weights \(\displaystyle \alpha_{ij} \), which capture the relevance between \(\displaystyle h_i \) (the encoder hidden state) and \(\displaystyle s_{j-1} \) (the decoder hidden state).
+Note that the query state \(\displaystyle s_{j-1} \) is hidden state of the decoder just before emitting \(\displaystyle s_{j} \) and \(\displaystyle y_{j} \).
 These attention weights are then used for building a context vector \(\displaystyle c \), which is passed as an input to the decoder.
-At each decoding position \(\displaystyle j \), the context vector \(\displaystyle c_j \) is a weighted sum of all hidden states of the encoder and their corresponding attention weights, i.e. \( c_j = \sum_{i=1}^{T} \alpha_{ij}h_i \).
+At each decoding position \(\displaystyle j \), the context vector \(\displaystyle c_j \) is a weighted sum of all hidden states of the encoder and their corresponding attention weights, i.e. \(\displaystyle c_j = \sum_{i=1}^{T} \alpha_{ij}h_i \).
 This additional context vector is the mechanism by which decoder can access the entire input sequence and also focus on the relevant positions in the input sequence.
+This not only leads to improvements in performance on the final task but also improves the quality of the output due to better alignment.
+The same concept is shown mathematically in Table \ref{tab:math}.
+The only major difference in the encoder-decoder architecture with attention is the composition of context vector \(\displaystyle c \).
+In the traditional framework, context vector is just the last hidden state of the encoder \(\displaystyle h_T \).
+In the attention based framework, context at a given decoding step \(\displaystyle j \) is combination of all hidden states of the encoder and their corresponding attention weights; \(\displaystyle c_j = \sum_{i=1}^{T} \alpha_{ij}h_i \).

 \textbf{Learning attention weights}: The attention weights are learned by incorporating an additional feed forward neural network within the architecture.
-This feed forward network learns a particular attention weight \(\displaystyle \alpha_{ij} \) as a function of two states, \(\displaystyle h_i \) (candidate state) and \(\displaystyle s_{j-1} \) (query state) which are taken as input by the neural network.
-Further, this feed forward network is jointly trained with encoder-decoder components of the architecture.
+This feed forward network learns a particular attention weight \(\displaystyle \alpha_{ij} \) as a function of two states, \(\displaystyle h_i \) (encoder hidden state) and \(\displaystyle s_{j-1} \) (decoder hidden state) which are taken as input by the neural network.
+This function is called the alignment function (denoted by \emph{a} in Table \ref{tab:math}) as it scores how relevant is the encoder hidden state \(\displaystyle h_i \) for the decoder hidden state \(\displaystyle s_{j-1} \).
+This alignment function outputs energy scores \(\displaystyle e_{ij} \) which are then fed into the distribution function (denoted by \emph{p} in Table \ref{tab:math}) which converts the energy scores into attention weights.
+When the functions \(\displaystyle a \) and \(\displaystyle p \) are differentiable, the whole attention based encoder-decoder model becomes one large differentiable function and can be trained jointly with encoder-decoder components of the architecture using simple backpropagation.